UndeadZeratul/uzHDAddon/readme.md

 ### Six-12 Shotgun
 _Requires [Six12](https://gitlab.com/icarus-innovations/hdest-addons/six12)_

-The Six12 Shotgun's body & Ironsight sprites have been recolored to match thematically match the rest of the arsenal.
+The Six12 Shotgun's body & Ironsight sprites have been recolored to match thematically.

 ![six12](./screenshots/six12.png)

 ### PD-42
 _Requires [PD42](https://gitlab.com/icarus-innovations/hdest-addons/pd-42)_

-The PD-42's body has been recolored to give better visual contrast between it and the player's gloves, as well as tie it in with the rest of the arsenal.
+The PD-42's body has been recolored to give better visual contrast between it and the player's gloves, as well match thematically.
 The Ironsight dot has also been updated to match the crosshair color.

 ![pd-42](./screenshots/pd-42.png)